PalisadoesFoundation/talawa-api/docs/docs/auto-docs/services/email/providers/SMTPProvider/classes/SMTPProvider.md

 [`EmailJob`](../../../types/interfaces/EmailJob.md)[]

-An array of EmailJob objects to be sent.
+An array of email jobs to be processed.

 #### Returns

 `Promise`\<[`EmailResult`](../../../types/interfaces/EmailResult.md)[]\>

-A Promise that resolves to an array of EmailResult objects.
+A promise that resolves to an array of results (success or failure) for each email job.

 #### Implementation of